 - A planned Online Safety programme is provided as part of, but not limited to, the wider Computing and PHSE curriculum and is regularly revisited.
-This includes the use of ICT and new technologies in and outside of Dawley Brook Primary School; - Key Online Safety messages are reinforced as part of a planned programme of assemblies and pastoral activities; - Pupils are taught in all lessons to be critically aware of the materials/content they access on-line and be guided to validate the accuracy and plausibility of information; - Pupils are taught to acknowledge the source of information used and to respect copyright when using material accessed on the internet; - Pupils are supported in building resilience, including to radicalisation, by providing a safe environment for debating controversial issues and helping them to understand how they can influence and participate in decision-making; - Pupils are aware of the Pupil Acceptable Use Agreement's and are encouraged to adopt safe and responsible use of ICT, the internet and mobile devices both within and outside of Dawley Brook Primary School; - Pupils are aware that their network activity is monitored and where pupils are allowed to freely search the internet, their internet activity is being scrutinised; - Pupils may need to research topics that would normally be blocked and filtered.
-Any request to unfilter blocked sites, for a period of time, must be auditable; - Rules for use of ICT systems/internet are posted across the school and specified in separate policies relating to the use of school endorsed systems; - Students and pupils are taught the importance of information security, cyber security and the need to keep information such as their password safe and secure; - Staff act as good role models in their use of ICT, the internet and mobile devices.
+This includes the use of ICT and new technologies in and outside of Dawley Brook Primary School; - Key Online Safety messages are reinforced as part of a planned programme of assemblies and pastoral activities; - Pupils are taught in all lessons to be critically aware of the materials/content they access on line and be guided to validate the accuracy and plausibility of information; - Pupils are taught to acknowledge the source of information used and to respect copyright when using material accessed on the internet; - Pupils are supported in building resilience, including to radicalisation, by providing a safe environment for debating controversial issues and helping them to understand how they can influence and participate in decision-making; - Pupils are aware of the Pupil Acceptable Use Agreement's and are encouraged to adopt safe and responsible use of ICT, the internet and mobile devices both within and outside of Dawley Brook Primary School; - Pupils are aware that their network activity is monitored and where pupils are allowed to freely search the internet, their internet activity is being captured and available for scrutiny; - Pupils may need to research topics that would normally be blocked and filtered.
+Any request to unfilter blocked sites, for a period of time, must be auditable; - Pupils are taught the importance of information security, cyber security and the need to keep information such as their password safe and secure; - Staff act as good role models in their use of ICT, the internet and mobile devices.